NURSING 7114 - Introduction to Anaesthetic & Recovery Nursing

 General Course Information

-Course Code NURSING 7114 Course Introduction to Anaesthetic & Recovery Nursing Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom contact Restrictions Available to M.NursSc students only Course Description This course provides the clinician with the clinically-focused skills and knowledge to function at a baseline anaesthetic and postanaesthesia recovery nurse level within the perioperative environment.
+Course Code NURSING 7114 Course Introduction to Anaesthetic & Recovery Nursing Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Flexible delivery mode with online classroom contact Restrictions Available to M.NursSc students only Course Description This course provides the clinician with the clinically-focused skills and knowledge to function at a baseline anaesthetic and postanaesthesia recovery nurse level within the perioperative environment.
 The course follows a patient's experience through their perioperative pathway and analyses the common phases along this journey.
 Topics presented cover the knowledge & skills required during preoperative, intraoperative and postanaesthesia recovery phases of care.
 There is a strong focus on the skills acquirement within the student's clinical environment.
 Following this course the clinician will be able to function at a base level within the areas of anaesthetic and recovery nursing.

 Course Coordinator: Ms Liz KraftCourse Coordinator: Liz Kraft